Oceanside California - Community Profile

 Housing in Oceanside is diverse, with apartments, mobile home and RV parks, condos and town homes, detached homes, and 55+ communities (Ocean Hills and Oceana are two of the better known communities for seniors).
 Many tract home neighborhoods were built in the 1970s and 1980s.
 Housing in Oceanside has traditionally been more affordable than its southern coastal neighbors, but prices escalated significantly from 2000 to late 2004 or so, as they did elsewhere.

-Like other communities, the Oceanside real estate market has undergone many changes in the last several years, with dramatic price drops and a substantial number of short sales, foreclosures, and REO properties.
+Like other communities, the Oceanside real estate market has undergone many changes in the several years after this report was first written, with dramatic price drops and a substantial number of short sales, foreclosures, and REO properties.